losfair/rust-coroutines/README.md

 test threads_many                 ... bench:  40,259,324 ns/iter (+/- 864,916,488)
 ```

+## Work stealing

+Migrating coroutines to another OS thread is safe in most cases, but not if the user code makes use of something related to the current thread - or more generally, not `Send`.
+Thread Local Storage, for example.
+Therefore, migration of coroutines ("work stealing") is disabled by default and requires manual configuration to turn on.

 ## Known issues

-- Entering asynchronous operations while holding a Mutex or RwLock on the current coroutine is currently a very expensive operation because the current coroutine has to be pinned to an execution unit and cannot yield out while waiting for the lock to be available.
-However, doing I/O while holding a lock is a slow operation itself so performance penalty with coroutine pinning / blocking wait will not be noticed most of the time.
+- Synchronization primitives are not patched yet and will block the current execution unit while waiting for something to be available (e.g. locks & conditional variables).
+The runtime will spin up a new executor if it detects that there is no executor available for a period of time, but the workaround takes more time and system resources than a set of properly implemented asynchronous replacements.
-- Thread local storage (TLS) is not yet patched and might be dangerous to use across an async_enter/exit boundary.
-It needs some work to figure out how to do the hookings correctly.
+- Thread local storage (TLS) is not yet patched and might produce unexpected results while used in coroutines (not violating Rust's safety rules with safe user code & work stealing disabled, though).
 - Only x86-64 Linux is supported at the moment.
 Porting to other Unix-like systems and i386 & ARM architectures is planned.